 Power of combined brands helps deliver exceptional solutions to organisations of all sizes, industries and geographies

-Sydney, Australia– SAP Concur®, the world’s leading provider of expense, travel and invoice management solutions, today unveiled the deeper integration of two powerful brands to provide a truly connected, customer-centric experience that scales with businesses of all sizes.
+Sydney, Australia – SAP Concur®, the world’s leading provider of expense, travel and invoice management solutions, unveiled the deeper integration of two powerful brands to provide a truly connected, customer-centric experience that scales with businesses of all sizes.
 The unified brand will enable SAP Concur to leverage and drive innovation and continue to simplify expense, travel and invoice management for greater visibility and control.

 Together, SAP and SAP Concur will continue to: